A Potential Trigger for Alzheimer’s Disease

 Measuring Indoor Humidity

 - Install a hygrometer in a well-ventilated area.
-If the reading exceeds 80 percent, it indicates high humidity.
+A reading exceeding 80 percent indicates high humidity.

 - Examine silicone sealants in damp, poorly ventilated areas.
 The presence of black spots likely signals excessive humidity.

-- Check the surface of wooden or veneered furniture for black spots or fungal growth on rough areas, both of which are signs of high humidity.
+- Check the surface of wooden or veneered furniture.
+Black spots or fungal growth on rough areas are signs of high humidity.

-- Textiles such as leather, cotton, and yarn are prone to fungal growth.
+- Check textiles such as leather, cotton, and yarn.
+These are prone to fungal growth.
 A moldy odor when opening your closet is a clear sign of high humidity.

 If you discover black, white, or other colored fungal growth beneath the carpet or on the underside of a mattress that has not been moved for years, it suggests that your home environment is too humid, Wang noted.